 When you walk into the foyer, the entire room is white, including the large fireplace and grand piano.
 The mantle, armoire, and large beams on the ceiling provide dark accents.
 The room is so clean and white you’re almost afraid to leave a scratch or a footprint on the floor.
 The space is ideal for a cocktail hour or break-out room for appetizers or snacks.
 Rustic chandeliers finish off the country look.
 The dark barn doors slide to reveal a small conference room complete with a large rustic table with elegant legs that create a polished meeting space for a small group.

 The former banquet room has now been updated for the 21st Century.
 Floor to ceiling doors on one wall fills the room with natural light.
 The ceiling is covered with black tiles, and decorative mix-matched plaster white tiles are speckled throughout, completing the bold look.
 The wall opposite the doors, at first, appears gray and stagnant, but with the flip of a switch, the wall comes to life with a beautiful interactive scene.
 This Environmental Wall is a fun feature that really sets “The Nest” apart from other event spaces.
 The wall has three adjacent sections that can project anything from natural scenescapes, logos, lyrics, or the big game.
-This giant room can be broken into 2 sections if needed, but the whole room itself is quite large and can fit about 200 people depending on the arrangement.
+The large banquet hall can be broken into 5 rooms and can fit up to 550 people banquet style or up to 700 lecture style

 The Nest also features an indoor ceremony space.
 A repurposed alter stands at the front of the room, and rows of pews are going to be installed.
 Faux windows line the walls, making you feel like you’re in an actual chapel.
 This is a great option for those who want to do an intimate ceremony and then a large reception.
 Anderson says in the Spring they will begin work on a gazebo for an outdoor ceremony option.